Student Teams

 Tomas Alberola ’26

-Tomas is very excited to join the Purposeful Work team in the fall!
+Tomas is very excited to continue with the Purposeful Work team for his Senior year!
 He looks forward to leveraging his experiences to help other Bates students discover early career opportunities that align with their passions and help make them competitive candidates for internships.

 David Cohen ’27